 Chapter 13 bankruptcy is initiated after a debtor files a petition in the bankruptcy court.
 The debtor is required to submit the following documents while filing the petition for chapter 13 bankruptcy:

 Upon filing the case, an impartial trustee is appointed to administer the proceedings.
-In the case of chapter 13 bankruptcy, the trustee both evaluates the case and is in charge of collecting the money from the debtors and disbursing it to the creditors.
+In the case of chapter 13 bankruptcy, the trustee evaluates the case and is in charge of collecting the money from the debtors and disbursing it to the creditors.

 The filing of the petition automatically activates a stay on creditor collection activities.
 After coming into effect, creditors do not generally initiate or continue lawsuits or make phone calls demanding payments.
-A notice is sent out to all the creditors provided by the debtor from the court informing them about the filing of the petition.
+Instead, a notice is sent out to all the creditors provided by the debtor from the court, informing them about the filing of the petition.
 Post the appointment of the trustee, a meeting of creditors is held.
 The debtor is to mandatorily attend the meeting and answer all the questions from the trustee and creditors under oath.
 In case a husband and wife file a joint bankruptcy petition, both need to attend the meeting.
 The meeting is used to raising issues with the repayment plan.
 After the meeting, the bankruptcy court sets up a hearing for the debtor’s chapter 13 repayment plan.

 The creditors may oppose the repayment plan drafted by the debtor.
 However, the final decision of approval of the plan lies with the bankruptcy court.
 Once approved, the trustee will begin disbursing the collected payments once the plan is practicable.
 If the court declines to confirm the plan, the debtor is allowed to submit a modified plan.
 During this period, the debtor is allowed to change the petition to a chapter 7 bankruptcy.